Serving The Cities of Independence and Maple Plain

 MCPA President Terry Thomton said, “I invite neighborhoods in every City and County throughout the state of Minnesota to become involved in Night to Unite activities.
 This is an opportunity for neighborhoods and communities to band together, enjoy a summer evening and get to know who belongs in their neighborhoods.”

-The City of Maple Plain is hosting a Night to Unite Event at Northside Park from 5:30 pm to 7:30 pm.
+The City of Maple Plain is hosting a Night to Unite Event at Veterans Memorial Park from 5:30 pm to 7:30 pm.
 Community members are encouraged to celebrate at the park and meet their neighbors, local officials, police and fire officers, and enjoy a free community picnic dinner which is provided by local donors.
 Additionally, a community blood drive is being conducted along with free books from the “Pop in and Read Tent”.
-Chief Kroells stated, “This community picnic at Northside Park is a great time to meet members of our citizens and build relationships.
+Chief Kroells stated, “This community picnic at Veterans Memorial Park is a perfect time to meet members of our communities and build relationships.
 Together was can prevent crime by getting involved”.

-For more information pertaining to Night to Unite or how to get involved, contact West Hennepin Public Safety Department at (763) 479-0500 and speak with Night to Unite Coordinator Officer Zilles.
-You can also visit the West Hennepin Public Safety Department website at www.westhennepin.com for more information on Night to Unite.
+For more information pertaining to Night to Unite or how to get involved, contact West Hennepin Public Safety Department at (763) 479-0500 and speak with Night to Unite Coordinator Officer Lance Zilles.
+You can also visit the West Hennepin Public Safety Department website at www.westhennepin.com or visit our Facebook page for more information on Night to Unite.